LEGISLATION

 Tell Congress: Abolish Nuclear Weapons

-The House Resolution to Embrace the Goals and Provisions of the Treaty on the Prohibition of Nuclear Weapons (H.Res.
-1185) seeks to influence a shift in our national security policy by centering nuclear disarmament and leading a serious global effort to eliminate the threat of nuclear war.
+The House Resolution to Embrace the Goals and Provisions of the Treaty on the Prohibition of Nuclear Weapons (H. Res.
+77) seeks to influence a shift in our national security policy by centering nuclear disarmament and leading a serious global effort to eliminate the threat of nuclear war.
 It calls for all 5 of Back from the Brink’s policy points as well as explicitly calling on the President to embrace the goals and provisions of the Treaty on the Prohibition of Nuclear Weapons.
+Please see our H. Res.
+77 advocacy resources to take action and urge your representative to cosponsor H. Res.
+77.

 Tell Congress: End Presidential Sole Authority

 The power to destroy all of humanity should never rest in the hands of one person, especially not in a democratic society.
 This remains true regardless of political affiliation or how steady or temperamental those hands are.
 The president currently has the authority to launch any number of nuclear weapons in the U.S. arsenal with no one having the authority to challenge that decision.
 As a temporary safeguard while we work towards international nuclear abolition, we must maintain Congress’ constitutional authority to declare war, including a nuclear strike.
 Tell your representatives to support H.R.
-669 and S.1148.
+669.

 Tell Congress: Expand RECA